Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image72.png)

-## Exercise 3: ELT with Mapping Dataflows, SmartFood’s “Items(foods)” and Customer dimensions
+## ELT with Mapping Dataflows, SmartFood’s “Items(foods)” and Customer dimensions

 Data Flow is a new feature of Azure Data Factory that allows you to build data transformations in a visual user interface.